sveltejs/kit/.changeset/unlucky-garlics-yell.md

 '@sveltejs/kit': patch
 ---

-fix: Balance parantheses in error about wrong content type for action
+fix: balance parentheses in error about wrong content type for action